senthilthyagarajan/stencilled.me/content/post/2017-02-22-iplseasons.md

 tags: ["excel", "d3js"]
 ---

-This project was done to see represent how the teams have performed over the last several seasons.
+Indian Premier League(IPL) has had 13 different teams over the past ten years.
+In this project I have tried to visualize how these teams have performed over the years.
-This data set was obtained from Kaggle.

 <!--more-->

-Just hover over each team to see their wins against the other teams.
+I got the data for this project from <a href="https://www.kaggle.com/manasgarg/ipl/downloads/ipl.zip">Kaggle.</a> As per the dataset 577 games were played so far for which 574 of them had results and 3 games had no results.
+Just hover over each team to see how their performance has been.

 {{< highlight javascript >}}